Noritinho/Noritinho/README.md

-# 💫 About Me:
+# 💫 Backend
-🌱 I’m currently learning .NET and Node
+🌱 .NET and Node

 ## 🌐 Socials: